deepanshs/mrsimulator/docs/getting_started.rst

     ... }

-In the above example, the variable ``dimension``, holds a python dictionary representation of the spectroscopic dimension.
+In the above example, the variable ``dimension``, holds a python dictionary representation of a :ref:`dimension_api` object.
 Here, the value of the `isotope` key is the isotope symbol of the observed nucleus.
-A value, ``29Si``, means that the simulated lineshape arises from :math:`^{29}\text{Si}` resonances.
+A value, ``29Si``, implies that the simulated lineshape comprise of frequency components arising from :math:`^{29}\text{Si}` resonances.
 The keys `magnetic_flux_density`, `rotor_angle`, and `rotor_frequency`
-collectively define the spin-environment, while the keys `number_of_points`, `spectral_width`, and `reference_offset` describes the grid coordinates along the spectroscopic dimension at which the spectrum is evaluated.
+collectively describe the spin-environment, while the keys `number_of_points`, `spectral_width`, and `reference_offset` describes the grid coordinates along the dimension at which the spectrum is evaluated.

 .. seealso:: :ref:`dimension`.

-An instance of a spectroscopic dimension object may be created from a python dictionary, such as the one shown above, using the :ref:`dimension_api` class.
+An instance of a Dimension object may be created from a python dictionary, such as the one shown above using the :ref:`dimension_api` class as follows,

     >>> from mrsimulator import Dimension
-    >>> spectrum_object = Dimension.parse_dict_with_units(dimension)
+    >>> dimension_object = Dimension.parse_dict_with_units(dimension)

-You may create multiple spectroscopic dimension objects as required by the experiment.
-In this example, we stick with a single spectroscopic dimension.
+You may create multiple dimension objects as required by the experiment.
+In this example, we stick with a single dimension.
-Finally, add the spectroscopic dimensions, in this case, ``spectrum_object``, to the instance of the Simulator class, ``sim``, as follows
+Finally, add the dimensions, in this case, ``dimension_object``, to the instance of the Simulator class, ``sim``, as follows

-    >>> sim.dimensions = [spectrum_object]
+    >>> sim.dimensions.append(dimension_object)

 Setting up the NMR method
 -------------------------

-Beside, the list of isotopomer and spectroscopic dimension objects, `mrsimulator` also requires an NMR method to simulate a line-shape.
-Note, while the list isotopomer objects are independent of the NMR method, the ordered list of spectroscopic dimension objects is dependent on the NMR method.
+Beside, the list of isotopomer and dimension objects, you also need to specify an NMR method used to simulate the line-shape.
+Note, while the list of isotopomer objects are independent of the NMR method, the ordered list of dimension objects dependents on the specified NMR method.
-In this example, we illustrate the use of one pulse acquisition method, referred here as, `one_d_spectrum`.
-This method requires a single spectroscopic dimension.
+In this example, we illustrate the use of a single pulse acquisition method, referred here as, `one_d_spectrum`.
+This method requires a single dimension.

 .. seealso:: :ref:`methods_api`